Marion Mahony Griffin: Public memory

 Following her death, Marion Mahony Griffin was often only seen for her supporting role in the lives of Frank Lloyd Wright and her husband, Walter Burley Griffin.
 Despite her commentary on designs, compiled papers, and personal writings, her individual and unique contributions to the field were described as being 'for' other architects she worked with.
 Many of her renderings were captioned with being "for Frank Lloyd Wright" or "for Walter Burley Griffin."
 Over the years historians and scholars were consistently misinformed about her.
 Her name was often misspelled, and the discourse surrounding her name often went out of its way to describe her physical features rather than her work.
 She was often ridiculed for her late marriage to Griffin, and said she "lacked most feminine graces."
 It wasn't until later, that early characterizations of her were left behind, and she had begun to get credited for her work.
 Over a century later she would be known the "greatest architectural delineator of her generation" by architectural writer Reyner Banham.
 Although during her life, her talent was seen as only an extension of the work done by male architects, recent architectural historians now credit at least half of the drawings in Wright’s portfolio, Ausgeführte Bauten und Entwürfe, von Frank Lloyd Wright, “one of the three most influential architectural treatises of the twentieth century," to Mahony.

 In 2015, the beach at Jarvis Avenue in Rogers Park, Chicago was named in Mahony Griffin's honor.
 When she returned to the United States in 1939, after her husband's death, she lived near the beach.
 The Australian Consul-General, Roger Price, attended the beach's dedication for the woman who was instrumental in the design the Australian capital.

-Among the few works attributed to Mahony that survive in the United States is a small mural in George B. Armstrong elementary school in Chicago, and some of the home she had designed in Decatur, Illinois.
+Among the few works attributed to Mahony that survive in the United States is a small mural in the George B. Armstrong elementary school in Chicago, and some of the homes she had designed in Decatur, Illinois.

 The Australian Institute of Architects, NSW Chapter, honored her work with an annual award, the Marion Mahony Griffin Prize, for a distinctive body of work by a female architect for architectural education, journalism, research, theory, a professional practice or built architectural work.
 Since 2006 the Victorian Chapter of the AIA has presented a named award annually known as the Marion Mahony Award for Interior Architecture.